rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ## Identify

-Capture `deviceId` and use that as `anonymousId` for identifying the user.
+We capture `deviceId` and use that as `anonymousId` for identifying the user.
 It helps to track the users across the application installation.
 To attach more information to the user, you can use the `identify` method.
 Once you set the `identify` information to the user, those will be passed to the successive `track` or `screen` calls.
 To reset the user identification, you can use the `reset` method.

+{% hint style="info" %}
+On Android devices, the `deviceId` is assigned during first booting.
+So, it’s consistent across applications and installs.
+It changes only after factory reset.
+{% endhint %}

 An example `identify` event is as shown: